TheKrystalShip/KGSM-Bot/README.md

 These sockets (`*.stdin`) are automatically opened/closed alongside the service thanks to https://unix.stackexchange.com/a/730423

-- `versionCheck.sh` fetches the latest version from the source (Steam or other) and updates the `installed_version` file.
+- `versionCheck.sh` fetches the latest version from the source (Steam or other).
+If a new version is found, it outputs it through stderr and will also give exit code 1.
-DOES NOT YET UPDATE THE GAMES

 - `install` is the folder containing the game installation.